fishinwind/workshop/rst/Problem_Sets/problem_set_5/problem_set_5.rst

     /vol1/opt/data

-Note that the FASTA sequence for hg19
+Note that the FASTA sequence for hg19 is available in the same directory ``hg19.fa``.
+That is a big file, so do not copy it anywhere; just use it out of that directory.

 Problem 1
 ---------